We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This article discusses the Nurx brand, its products and services, the advantages and drawbacks of using Nurx products, and alternative prescription medication services.

-At the time of writing, the brand has a score of 1.18 out of 5 based on 103 customer reviews on the platform.
-Only one positive review is listed on its BBB page, praising the company’s up-to-date medication filling, medical representative availability, and good communication.
+As of February 2022, the brand has a score of 2.14 out of 5 based on 273 customer reviews on the platform.
+Positive reviews are few on its BBB page.
+An early review praises the company’s up-to-date medication filling, medical representative availability, and good communication.

 However, negative reviews frequently mention issues with cancellations, payment charges without permission, delayed shipping, charging without providing service, difficult account cancellation, and poor customer service and communication.